 Want the Cheapest Private Health Insurance?

-Everybody wants the cheapest private health insurance, right?
-Well you’d be surprised how many Australians are paying way too much for health cover.
-It makes Billy Explores angrier than getting bad sushi for lunch.
-That’s why he’s made it his mission to help Aussies get the best deal on their health insurance.
+While a lot of people may want the cheapest private health insurance, it may not be the best value for them.
+You’d be surprised how many Australians just continue with their same health cover, and don’t worry about getting the best value health insurance for them.
+It makes Billy Explores angrier than getting wrong directions to Timbuktoo.
+That’s why he’s made it his mission to help Aussies connect with leading providers and get the best deal on their health insurance.

-Billy’s even been busy tapping away at his keyboard to make this handy guide for all you Aussies out there who want the cheapest private health insurance.
+Billy’s been busy tapping away at his keyboard to make this handy guide for all you Aussies out there who want the best value private health insurance (not necessarily the cheapest health insurance).
 Read on to find out more!

 Understand Your Needs

 For example, if you’re an incredibly fit and healthy person, you probably don’t even need health cover, right?
 Wrong!
-In fact, if you play a lot of sports or put extra strain on your body, there’s a strong chance you may need some form of surgery at one time or another.
-Likewise, if you leave a not-so-healthy lifestyle, you could be at risk of a whole range of health problems.
+In fact, if you play a lot of sports or put extra strain on your body, you may need some form of surgery at some stage in the future.
+Likewise, if you live a not-so-healthy lifestyle, you could be at risk of a whole range of health problems which you can’t foresee.

 Nobody can predict when they’ll get sick or injured.
-That’s why you need to be satisfied you’ve got the best cover for your individual needs.
-Hospital cover is a great idea for everybody, but you may be able to save some money by not choosing a whole range of extras you won’t use.
+That’s why you need to be happy you’ve got the best cover for your individual needs and at the best price.
+Hospital cover is a great idea for everybody who would prefer not to use the public health system if the unexpected happens, but you may be able to save some money by not choosing a whole range of extras you won’t use.

 Choose the Right Extras